keu/docs/astro/create-deployment.md

     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro cluster in which you want to create this Deployment.
+    - **Worker Type**: Select the worker type for your default worker queue.
+See [Worker queues](configure-deployment-resources.md#worker-queues).
 4. Optional.
-Edit the Deployment resource settings.
+Edit additional Deployment resource settings.
 See [Configure Deployment resources](configure-deployment-resources.md).
 If you don't change any Deployment resources settings, your Deployment is provisioned with:

     - A `default` worker queue running a maximum of 10 workers.
 Each of these workers can run a maximum of 16 tasks can run at once.
     - A single scheduler with 0.5 CPUs and 1.88 GiB of memory.